scipopt/gcg/doc/resources/devs/howtouse/dotesting.md

     make TEST=testrun SETTING=settings/my test

+#### More arguments for testing
+There exist more arguments apart from the testset, statistics and setting that can be set.
+All possible arguments for automatic testing in GCG can be found @ref makefiles-args "here".

 # What files do I get? {#what-files}
 In the folder `/check/results` you will see multiple files per test.